Waterbroodje/Waterbroodje/README.md

-### Hi there 👋
+### Hello there

-## Who Am I?
+I'm Timo, a developer from The Netherlands.
+I am a Web, Software, Minecraft and Discord developer.

-I'm a Dutch Java Developer that creates Discord Bots, Minecraft Plugins & Computer Software.
+Want to see my portfolio? https://waterbroodje.nl